 The Company elected to early adopt ASU No. 2020-06 Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40) as of May 1, 2021.
-The early adoption of ASU No.2020-06 had an immaterial effect on the Company's consolidated financial statements.
+The early adoption of ASU No. 2020-06 had an immaterial effect on the Company's consolidated financial statements.

-Effective August 12, 2021, the Company issued Common Stock Warrant Agreements ("Common Warrants") with respect to the First Offering.
-The Company issued Common Warrants to purchase 4,028,528 shares of common stock based upon the underwriting agreement with H.C.
+Effective August 12, 2021, the Company issued common stock purchase warrants ("Common Warrants") with respect to the First Offering.
+The Company issued Common Warrants to purchase 4,028,528 shares of common stock pursuant to the underwriting agreement with H.C.
 Wainwright & Co., LLC ("Wainwright").
-The Common Warrants have a term of five years with an exercise price of \$4.25 per warrant share, are fully vested upon issuance and have a cashless exercise feature.
-Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Common Warrants to be approximately \$9,385,000 and is included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.
+The Common Warrants expire August 12, 2026, have an exercise price of \$4.25 per share, were fully exercisable upon issuance and have a cashless exercise feature.
+Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Common Warrants was approximately \$9,385,000 which was included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.

-Additionally, with respect to the First Offering, the Company issued common stock warrant agreements to Wainwright ("Underwriter Warrants") to purchase 264,706 shares of common stock.
-The Underwriter Warrants have a term of five years with an exercise price of \$5.3125 per warrant share, are fully vested upon issuance and have a cashless exercise feature.
-Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Underwriter Warrants to be approximately \$601,000 and is included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.
+Additionally, with respect to the First Offering, the Company issued common stock purchase warrants to Wainwright ("Underwriter Warrants") to purchase 264,706 shares of common stock.
+The Underwriter Warrants expire August 12, 2026, have an exercise price of \$5.3125 per warrant share, were fully exercisable upon issuance and have a cashless exercise feature.
+Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Underwriter Warrants was approximately \$601,000 which was included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.

-Effective August 12, 2021, the Company issued 899,027 pre-funded warrants ("Pre-funded Warrants") to purchase common stock and Common Warrants based upon the underwriting agreement with Wainwright with respect to the First Offering.
-The Pre-funded Warrants required a payment upon issuance of \$4.249 per warrant share and are fully vested upon issuance.
+Effective August 12, 2021, the Company issued 899,027 pre-funded warrants ("Pre-funded Warrants") to purchase common stock and Common Warrants pursuant to the underwriting agreement with Wainwright with respect to the First Offering.
+The Pre-funded Warrants were sold for \$4.249 per Pre-funded Warrant share.
 The Company received approximately \$3,820,000 from the issuance of the Pre-funded Warrants.
-The Pre-funded Warrants have an exercise price of \$0.001 per share, are exercisable immediately, have a cashless exercise feature and do not have an expiration date.
+The Pre-funded Warrants have an exercise price of \$0.001 per share, were exercisable immediately, have a cashless exercise feature and do not have an expiration date.
 In August 2021, all 899,027 of the Pre-funded Warrants issued under the underwriting agreement were exercised.
-The Company received \$899 as a result of the exercise of the Pre-funded Warrants and issued 899,027 shares of common stock as a result of the exercise notices.
-There was no additional effect on the Pre-funded Warrants as they were fully exercised.
+As a result of the exercise, the Company received \$899 and issued 899,027 shares of common stock.

-Effective August 23, 2021, the Company issued additional Common Stock Warrant Agreements ("Series A Warrants") with respect to the Second Offering.
-The Company issued Series A Warrants to purchase 7,000,000 shares of common stock based upon the Securities Purchase Agreement with certain institutional investors.
-The Series A Warrants have a term of five years with an exercise price of \$5.00 per warrant share, are fully vested upon issuance, have a cashless exercise feature and are exercisable immediately.
-Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Series A Warrants to be approximately \$21,340,000 and is included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.
+Effective August 23, 2021, the Company issued additional common stock purchase warrants ("Series A Warrants") with respect to the Second Offering.
+The Company issued Series A Warrants to purchase 7,000,000 shares of common stock pursuant to the Securities Purchase Agreement with certain institutional investors.
+The Series A Warrants expire August 23, 2026, have an exercise price of \$5.00 per warrant share, were fully exercisable upon issuance and have a cashless exercise feature.
+Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Series A Warrants was approximately \$21,340,000 which was included in the non-cash equity issuance costs as presented on the Consolidated Statements of Cash Flows of \$34,477,000.